Eric Louw: Minister

 In October 1961, while at the United Nations, Louw was involved in a violent debate on the floor of the UN General Assembly with the delegations from a number of black African nations about the merits of apartheid.
 Time magazine reported that Louw's speech on the UN floor was "a provocative whitewash of his country's apartheid policy".
 His thesis was summed by Time as: "South Africa's rigidly repressed blacks are actually enjoying blissful freedom and enlightened education".
 Louw argued that the criticism of South Africa from the Soviet delegation was spurious because the Soviet Union "conveniently ignores conditions existing in Hungary and in the Soviet Union's occupied or colonial territories."
 Louw depicted the newly independent African nations as falling into the Soviet sphere of influence, saying: "The ruler of Ghana is flirting with Moscow and Peking.
 Guinea, soon after being given its independence, promptly became a disciple of Moscow.
 Mali appears to be going the same way."
 Louw argued that criticism of apartheid from the delegations from the two oldest black African nations, Liberia and Ethiopia, was invalid as he claimed that living conditions in both Liberia and Ethiopia were "appalling".
 He mocked the African states for their poverty, noting that the total promised contribution of black African states towards the UN's budget was 21/4% of the total budget for 1961 and that most of the sums had not been paid."

 A motion to censure Louw issued by the Liberian ambassador Henry Ford Cooper passed on the floor of the general assembly, and Louw took much umbrage over the fact that Arieh Eshel, the Israeli ambassador to the UN, had voted for the motion to censure him.
 Cooper's motion censuring Louw stated that he had given a speech that was "offensive, fictitious and erroneous" on the floor of the UN General Assembly.
-Press coverage of the censure vote was sympatathic towards Louw.
+Press coverage of the censure vote was sympatethic towards Louw.
 Time magazine in its edition of 20 October 1961 condemned the censure of Louw as "...an alarming display of emotionalism and political immaturity" by "Africa's new nations".